Markf1994/segretaria-digitale-backend/README.md

 The API will be available at `http://localhost:8000/` by default.

 The application starts a small background scheduler defined in `app/scheduler.py`.
-By default it runs a job every minute that prints a message to the console.
-You can modify or add jobs in that module to suit your needs.
+By default it runs a job every minute that logs a message.
+You can edit `sample_job` or remove the `scheduler.add_job` line in that file to disable the task.
+Alternatively comment out the call to `scheduler.start()` in `app/main.py` to disable the scheduler entirely.

 ## Running tests